k8ssandra/k8ssandra/docs/content/en/blog/articles/release-1.0/index.md

 * [@stanislawwos](https://github.com/stanislawwos)
 * [@tlasica](https://github.com/tlasica)

-Check out ways to join the [community](/community) as we move forward towards the next release.
 Looking for a guided experience with K8ssandra?
 Join us at the [workshop](https://www.datastax.com/workshops/142078180663) next week as we walk through installation and exploration of this cloud-native data platform.
+Explore the updated [Getting Started](/docs/getting-started/) guide and join the [community](/community) as we move forward towards the next release.